He won his seat on council by a single vote — which he cast himself

 Well, it turns out, for one man a single vote made all the difference.

 Who is he?
-Ryan Roth is the newly-elected city council member in Rainer, Wash.
+Ryan Roth is the newly-elected city council member in Rainier, Wash.

 - Roth, who is a landfill manager and father of four, ran a campaign in the small town of about 2,400 people.